Low Maintenance Front Yard Landscaping Ideas For Every Homeowner

-Once your cover crop is established you can begin planting and sowing your new meadow landscape.
-Keep in mind that there is no pattern or grid to plants in a meadow.
-The randomness of a meadow’s plants is part of its beauty.
+Once your cover crop is done, plant your new landscape.
+Keep in mind that there is no pattern or grid you need to follow.

 Another benefit to meadow landscaping is that less water is required.
 Often, watering from regular rainfall is enough.
 However, in hotter or desert climates, a drip irrigation system or regular sprinkler should be used.

-The type of plants you choose for your yard is an important factor when planning low-maintenance landscaping.
+Flowering plants offer beauty and charm.
+The type of plants you choose for your front yard is an important when planning low maintenance landscaping.
 You want to select plants that are also low maintenance and thrive under any condition.
 Ones that require little watering and infrequent trimming.

-Plants that are native to your area are always the best option.
+If you have a front porch, plant lavender.
+The Plants that are native to your area are always the best option.
 These plants are already climatized to your area’s weather and are used to the existing soil conditions.
-This means there is less need for fertilizer and pesticides to help them grow and because they are used to the soil’s natural state, less watering is required as well.

-You may also want to consider evergreens.
-These types of plants come in an array of forms including creeping varieties, shrubs and dwarf varieties, columnar, and trees.
-They typically need little to no care aside from occasional watering and they keep their beautiful, vibrant color all year round.
+One great option to consider is evergreen shrubs.
+The plants come in different forms including creeping varieties and dwarf varieties, columnar, and trees.
+They need little to no care aside from occasional watering and they keep their beautiful, vibrant color all year round.